 Perception vs. Reality

-Many lighting companies fail to recognize the importance of ongoing structural asset management because of the perception that inspections are unnecessary if lighting functionality works.
+Many lighting companies fail to recognize the importance of ongoing structural asset management because of the perception that inspections aren’t necessary if lighting functionality works.
 Some common arguments we hear are:

 Your lighting cannot function without proper structures in place.
 If there’s corrosion, weld defects, design errors, or poor installation, there’s potential for real danger.

-This is one time when the phrase “if it ain’t broke, don’t fix it” does not apply.
-Even if your poles do not appear “broken,” they still need your attention.
+Even if your light poles do not appear “broken,” they still need your attention.
 Typically, failing structural components are not visible with the naked eye; that’s why you need to go a little deeper and inspect the materials you can’t see to ensure everything is set up for success.

-Lighting asset management may not affect your daily job, but the consequences of overlooking this can have a long-term negative impact on your business and brand, as well as your employees and customers.
+Lighting asset management may not affect your daily job, but the consequences of overlooking this can have a long-term negative impact on your business and brand, as well as cause major liability issues to your employees and customers.

 What the Numbers Tell Us

 In September 2018, a light pole fell at an elementary school in a Chicago suburb, injuring three children.
 While the superintendent did not comment on the school’s pole maintenance procedures, the news report identified significant rust buildup on an additional pole on campus, indicating a lack of structural attention.
 This is just one of thousands of lighting pole structural failures that occur each year in the U.S., resulting in property damage, injuries, and in some cases, even fatalities.

 In a retail lighting inspection project covering 1,400 sites across the country, Exo discovered that 53% of light poles required some sort of maintenance – with 8% of those being at a critical or near critical stage.
 Aside from compromising human safety, asset owners also risk lawsuits, increased insurance premiums, and damaged reputations when they don’t maintain their assets.